Eardisley: History

+Recorded as Herdeslege in 1086, Eierdesl in 1249 and Erdesleye in 1269, the name is believed to derive from an Old English personal name, perhaps Ægheard.
 Eardisley Park estate includes the site of Eardisley Castle.
 The manor house built during the Georgian period burned down in 1999 and was replaced with a replica in 2003.

 Churches

 St Mary Magdalene

 The Church of England parish church of St. Mary Magdalene is a 12th-century building noted for its font, carved in about 1150.
 It is a Norman work of the Herefordshire School and bears some resemblance to the carvings at Kilpeck in south Herefordshire.
 It combines intricate Celtic knotwork patterns with dramatic scenes, including the Harrowing of Hell and two knights fighting.
 It is a grade I listed building.

 The south aisle windows were renewed by the Gothic Revival architect Ewan Christian in 1863.

 George Coke, Bishop of Hereford, was buried here.
 The churchyard extension contains the Commonwealth war graves of a Herefordshire Regiment soldier of World War I and a Royal Engineers soldier and a Voluntary Aid Detachment nurse of World War II.